yorelog/GTA-RL/README.md

-# Learning Heuristics for Dynamic Graph Combinatorial Optimization
+# Dynamic Graph Combinatorial Optimization with Multi-Attention Deep Reinforcement Learning

 Spatio-Temporal architecture to solve dynamic combinatorial optimization and this code base build on top of the following code (https://github.com/wouterkool/attention-learn-to-route).